The Penguin (TV series): Critical response

 Slates Isaac Butler praised Farrell's acting and his "unexpected grace notes" of humor expressed in the role.
 MovieWebs Julian Roman declared that "Colin Farrell needs to clear space on the shelf for an Emmy", and hailed his performance as "nothing short of extraordinary."
 He called the series a "psychologically disturbing gangster epic", and compared it to Scarface (1932) and King of New York (1990).
 He praised its "blockbuster" production values, writing that they are "integral to its harsh realism", citing Kalina Ivanov's work in particular.
 Reiterating on Farrell's performance, he observed that the actor "convincingly portrays a man living with a significant disability, but he's also strong and utterly merciless when needed."
 Roman assigned the series a 4/5.

 In a less-positive review, IGNs Erik Adams complained that "Lauren LeFranc and team have taken on more than they can handle", and that its aspects of gnarliness and blood lust are "never as sensational as the big budget and prestige-TV trappings make them out to be."
-He praised Farrell's "gift of gab and a wounded soulfulness", which kept the character from being a trope.
+He praised Farrell's "gift of gab and a wounded soulfulness".
 The Daily Telegraph gave it three out of five stars.
 Ed Power wrote highly of Farrell's reinvention of the Penguin as "a charismatic mobster straight from a Scorsese movie", and felt his return was impressive.
 He assessed that the creators have created a "grim psychodrama centered on Cobb's troubled relationship with his mentally ill mother", and said that "the only superpower on display is the producers's [sic] ability to take a straightforward story about how Cobb's friendship with Sofia has soured into a deadly rivalry and stretch it into eight hours of often tedious TV."
 Varietys Aramide Tinubu said that the robust narrative makes it a "masterful examination of criminality", and hailed it as "twisted, disturbing and deeply enthralling."
 She praised Deirdre O'Connell's performance, and wrote that "the juxtaposition of the [Oz and Sofia] across the show — including flashbacks from their contrasting childhoods and their reactions to losing or gaining dominance — is among the most compelling aspects of [the series]".